nBeedd/INST326-Player-vs.-Monster/README.md

 # Monster Vs. Player Game
 * In our game, players will face a monster as they move through different rooms.
 There are three levels, each with a stronger monster.
 Players can find weapons by chance and use them.
 There are also health jars that appear randomly to help players regenerate their health.
-* **MAKE SURE TO TYPE EVERYTHING EXACTLY AS IT IS PROMPTED TO YOU WHEN ASKED FOR INPUT OR ELSE MONSTER WILL TAKE ADVANTAGE**
+* **MAKE SURE TO TYPE EVERYTHING EXACTLY AS IT IS PROMPTED TO YOU WHEN ASKED FOR INPUT OR ELSE MONSTER WILL TAKE ADVANTAGE.**

 ## Purpose of Each File
 * monstervsplayer.py: This file contains the main game logic, including classes for Player, Monster, and Weapon, as well as functions for combat and gameplay levels.